musenzi/Zilliqa-API-CSharp/README.md

 Zilliqa SDK C#

+Mus_ZilliqaCSharp v1.0.0

-This is an attempt to use the Zilliqa JsonRPC 2.0 API with C# using simple HttpWebClient.
+This is a class library that communicates with the Zilliqa JsonRPC 2.0 API with C# using simple HttpWebClient.

-The project is made in .Net core.
+The project is made in .Net core 3.1

 DEV_URL = https://dev-api.zilliqa.com/